ritaaktay/java/README.md

+### Java

-A repository for Java practice
+A repository for Java practice.

+- Gradle
+- JUnit
+- Mockito